isabella232/core-services-learn.en/help/mobile-ios-objective-c-implementation/publish.md

 ---
-title: Publish your Launch Property
+title: Publish your Experience Platform Launch Property
-description: Learn how to publish your Launch property from the Development environment to the Staging and Production environments.
-This lesson is part of the Implementing the Experience Cloud in Mobile iOS Objective-C Applications with Launch tutorial.
+description: Learn how to publish your Experience Platform Launch property from the Development environment to the Staging and Production environments.
+This lesson is part of the Implementing the Experience Cloud in Mobile iOS Objective-C Applications with Experience Platform Launch tutorial.
 seo-description:
-seo-title: Publish your Launch Property
+seo-title: Publish your Experience Platform Launch Property
 solution: Experience Cloud
 ---

-# Publish your Launch Property
+# Publish your Experience Platform Launch Property

 Now that you have implemented some key solutions of the Adobe Experience Cloud in your Development environment, it's time to learn the publishing workflow.

 ## Prerequisites

-Your Launch user account needs permission to "Approve" and "Publish" in order to complete this lesson.
+Your Experience Platform Launch user account needs permission to "Approve" and "Publish" in order to complete this lesson.
 If you are unable to complete any of these steps because the user interface options are not available to you, reach out to your Experience Cloud Administrator for access.
-For more information on Launch permissions, see [the documentation](https://docs.adobe.com/content/help/en/launch/using/reference/admin/user-permissions.html).
+For more information on Experience Platform Launch permissions, see [the documentation](https://docs.adobe.com/content/help/en/launch/using/reference/admin/user-permissions.html).

 ## Learning Objectives

 At the end of this lesson, you will be able to:

 1. Publish a Development library to the Staging environment
-1. Update your app to load different Launch environments
+1. Update your app to load different Experience Platform Launch environments
 1. Publish a Staging library to the Production environment

 ## Publish to Staging